 We seek guidance and insight from all Board members on key Board, Company, and industry-related issues annually.
-This exercise has proven to be a beneficial communication tool, as well as a commitment to excellence in corporate governance.
-In 2021, all Board members participated in the evaluation process, which consists of two parts - the evaluation questionnaire and the self-assessment.
+This exercise has proven to be a beneficial communication tool, a measurement of Board philosophy, and a commitment to excellence in corporate governance.
+In 2022, all Board members participated in the evaluation process, which consisted of three parts - the evaluation questionnaire, the skills and diversity declaration, and the self-assessment.